spacetelescope/catkit2/docs/services.rst

 * *Closing*.
 This means that the `close()` method is being called and that the service is being shut down safely.
 * *Unresponsive*.
 This means that the service process has stopped sending heartbeats, but is still running.
 * *Crashed*.
 This means that the service has crashed.
 The service may have raised an exception during its operation or may have crashed outright without even shutting down safely.
+* *Crashed*.
+This means that the service was safely closed because of safety violations.

 The allowed transitions for a service state are displayed in the below diagram.